chaosharmonic/escape-rope/README.md

 To run the API server: `deno run serve`

-The core scraping workflow is, similiarly, built around Deno's standard task runner -- currently I'm leveraging this for gathering new listings, and I plan on doing so further for the API I'll eventually be seeding with this (and UI I'll eventually be running on top of that).
+The core scraping workflow is, similiarly, built around Deno's standard task runner -- currently I'm leveraging this for gathering new listings, but I'm in the process of redesigning the crawlers into something I more extensible.

 Tasks are defined in `deno.jsonc` and run using `deno run {name}`

 I've left the one to get "who is hiring" threads from a Hacker News API intact, for example's sake.
 But it's not going to give you structured responses, and is really just there for the sake of having _a_ task to illustrate this with.
-(You might find the raw data useful to mine in other ways, but while it's occurred to me that that I could get more structure out of this using, say, a [Llamafile](https://github.com/mozilla-ocho/llamafile), it's not an immediate priority.)
+(You might find the raw data useful to mine in other ways, but while I periodically toy with using a [Llamafile](https://github.com/mozilla-ocho/llamafile), to get structure out of them, it's not an immediate priority.)

-Otherwise, what you'll want to do is modify the scraping code provided to fit your platform of choice.
-I've provided loose examples of scraping both paginated lists and infinite scrolls.
-They're based on the ones I'm using myself, but have been adapted to be a little more generic.
-Note that (for similar reasons to the above) this generally doesn't cover beating things like CAPTCHAs or nagging auth popups, so you'll have to write those handlers on your own.